 These are streams and water bodies that have been individually defined by TCEQ and assigned unique identification numbers.
 Because they have relatively similar chemical, physical and hydrological characteristics, segments provide a basic unit for assigning site-specific standards and for applying water quality management programs.

-If you live along the upper portions of the Colorado, see the Texas Clean Rivers Program's water quality data for the Upper Colorado or the Concho River basin at
+waterquality.lcra.org for LCRA's water quality data for the lower Colorado River basin and the Texas Clean Rivers Program's water quality data for the Upper Colorado or the Concho River basin.

 The answer depends on many factors, including the intended use of the water, such as drinking, fishing or boating.
 For example, after a heavy rainfall, the water may be unsafe for close human contact.
 That's because heavy rain will increase the amount of runoff, potentially causing a spike in bacteria and pollutants.